tsmatz/minerl-maze-sample/Readme.md

 In this example, an agent will learn to reach to a goal block in a given maze.

 **Do not use low-spec machine**, since the training worker will request enough resources.
-(Here I used Ubuntu 18.04 on Standard D3 v2 with 4 cores and 14 GB RAM in Microsoft Azure.)
+(Here I used Ubuntu 18.04 on Standard D3 v2 with 4 cores and 14 GB RAM in Microsoft Azure.
+GPU-utilized instance will help improve batch to train more faster.)

 See my post "[Enjoy AI in Minecraft (Malmo and MineRL)](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/)" for details and background.